Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 If you are working in a larger organisation and are working with scrum and you find the rituals and processes comforting, you might think that I am looking at this in a biassed way.
 I am not.
-I am looking at this fromt he perspective of the software.
+I am looking at this from the perspective of the software.
 In the definitions it is stated that Scrum helps an organisation focus on the product.
-If that is so, they must mean Scrum as a product, because nothing in their defintion states how to get to a good software product.
+If that is so, they must mean Scrum as a product, because nothing in their definition states how to get to a good software product.
 They say nothing about the qualities of the engineers.
 They say nothing about the scope of a project or the trust the stakeholders need to let a team "code in peace".
-Nothing in their description is condusive to a well coded end-product which will stand the test of time, can be extended when needed and does not cover more features than needed.
+Nothing in their description is conducive to a well coded end-product which will stand the test of time, can be extended when needed and does not cover more features than needed.

 ## What is the solution?
 I believe, complexity is the only enemy in a large project.
-Complexity can be found on any level and is a literal problem for every person envolved.
+Complexity can be found on any level and is a literal problem for every person involved.
 For example:

 * If you have multiple teams, management is facing complexity
-* If you create an over-engineerd microservice architecture, your are running against complexity
+* If you create an over-engineered microservice architecture, your are running against complexity
-* If you try to predict when the project will be done, you will face it's complexity
+* If you try to predict when the project will be done, you will face its complexity

 *Complexity* is the main problem. *That* is why we need to break problems into smaller chunks. *That* is why sprints are sometimes a good idea.
 Customers do not know what they want before you start working with